Triathlon Philippines Asian Cup now, more triathlon events soon.

-Ava Loreign Verdeflor will be the lone athlete that will compete for the Philippines on Monday in artistic gymnastics at the Olympic Center.
+Ava Loreign Verdeflor will be the lone athlete who will compete for the Philippines on Monday in artistic gymnastics.

-On Tuesday, Yu will be back in the pool while Zion Rose Nelson will race in the 400-m heats on Wednesday.
+On Tuesday, Yu will be back in the pool, while Zion Rose Nelson will race in the 400-m heats Wednesday.

-Shooter Celdon Jude Arellano will debut in the men’s air rifle also on Wednesday while archers Bianca Roxas-Chua Gotuaco and Luis Gabriel Moreno will see action Friday.
+Shooter Celdon Jude Arellano will debut in the men’s air rifle on Wednesday, while archers Bianca Roxas-Chua Gotuaco and Luis Gabriel Moreno will see action Friday.

 By Rick Reyes

 ‘We had 2 great days of triathlon in Bacolod City for the Typhoon Haiyan postponed Batang Pinoy 2013.